 Social science teachers cover psychology, sociology, economics, or government — usually in middle or high school — through lectures, discussion, and analytical work.

 A typical day cycles through multiple class periods with mixed lecture, discussion, and project work.
-Lesson planning often involves connecting content to current events.
+Lesson planning often involves connecting content to current events, and most social science teachers spend real time keeping curriculum relevant to what's actually happening in the world students are growing up in.

 Collaboration involves other social science teachers, special education staff, and parents.
-What's harder than expected is navigating contested topics — social sciences often touch issues people feel strongly about.
+What's harder than expected is navigating contested topics — social sciences often touch issues people feel strongly about, and the political climate around what gets taught has grown more intense.

 Where this role sits in the broader career landscape — and where it can take you.